 Imagine that you have a photo of a landscape with a mountain in the background.
 The mountain is difficult to see because it has the same brightness as the sky.
 You can use histogram equalization to make the mountain more visible by spreading out the pixel values in the image.
 This will make the mountain brighter and the sky darker, resulting in a more contrasting image.

 Histogram equalisation is a simple and effective approach for improving image contrast.
 One can choose wisely from the several types of algorithms based on his or her needs.
 When the majority of the data is concentrated at low or high intensities, global histograms can be useful.
 When both sides have information (high and low intensity), it can’t produce good results.
 But here, a local histogram can be employed.
-However, information near the tile’s border may be lost.
-Both of these issues can be solved with CLAHE.
-These techniques can be used for a variety of applications to make picture analysis easier.
+However, some information near the tile’s border may disappear.
+CLAHE solves both of these issues.
+You can use these techniques for a variety of applications to simplify picture analysis.

 Read more blogs on our website.
 Click here.